Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Concluding remarks

 \subsection{Acknowledgements}

 C.-Y. Guo would like to thank Prof.~M. Fuchs and Prof.~H.-C. Zhang for their interest on this work and for their valuable communications.
 He also wants to thank the excellent event \emph{``Mathematics, Physics, and their Interaction.
 Conference in Honour of Demetrios Christodoulou's 65th Birthday"} held at ETH Zurich in July 2017, where part of this work was done.
 Both authors are grateful to Prof.~L.-Q. Yang for her insightful comments on the Bochner-Weitzenb\"ock formula, and to Prof.~G. Veronelli for his helpful comments on Lemma~\ref{lemma:equation}.
+Both authors would also like to thank anonymous referees for many useful suggestions and comments which improve this work a lot.